Toric schemes and integral models for Shimura varieties with $\Gamma_1(p)$-type level: Divisors on local models

 Consider the loop/jet groups $\CL_{0,p}\und\CG$ and $\CL^+_{0,p}\und\CG$ given by

 over $O$.
 Here, $\Rcom$ denotes the completion of $R[u]$ along the ideal generated by $u(u-p)$.
 Note that we have natural $R$-algebra homomorphisms

 where $R\lps u-p\rps=\wh{R[u]}_{(u-p)}$.
-By Beauville-Laszlo glueing, $\CL_{0,p}\und\CG$ acts on ${\rm Gr}_{\und\CG, O, 0,p}$ which we can write as a fpqc quotient over $\CO$,
+By Beauville-Laszlo glueing, $\CL_{0,p}\und\CG$ acts on ${\rm Gr}_{\und\CG, O, 0,p}$ which we can write as a fpqc quotient over $O$,

 cf. \cite[Prop.
 3.2.9]{ZhuIntro}.
-(For our purposes, we do not need to know that ${\rm Gr}_{\und\CG, O, 0,p}$ is ind-representable over $O$ and we can just treat it as an fpqc sheaf.
-However, this representability should be true and can probably be shown following \cite[\S 6.2]{PZ}.
+For our purposes, we do not need to know that ${\rm Gr}_{\und\CG, O, 0,p}$ is ind-representable over $O$ and we can just treat it as an fpqc sheaf.
+(However, this ind-representability should be true and can probably be shown following \cite[\S 6.2]{PZ}.
 See \cite[Rem.
 3.1.4]{ZhuIntro} for the function field case.)
+In any case, we can see that both the generic and special fiber of ${\rm Gr}_{\und\CG, O, 0,p}$ over $O$ are ind-representable: